mautic/user-documentation/docs/authentication/authentication.rst

 Authentication
 ##############

-Mautic uses basic authentication for users, however there is the ability to integrate with a SAML SSO - Single Sign-On - provider.
+Mautic uses basic authentication for Users, however there is the ability to integrate with a SAML SSO - Single Sign-On - provider.

 .. vale off